awslabs/aws-sdk-swift/reference/0.x/AWSNetworkManager/NetworkManagerClient.md

 ### `describeGlobalNetworks(input:completion:)`

 Describes one or more global networks.
 By default, all global networks are described.
 To describe the objects in your global network, you must use the appropriate Get\* action.
-For example, to list the transit gateways in your global network, use GetTransitGatewayRegistrations.
+For example, to list the transit gateways in your global network, use \[GetTransitGatewayRegistrations\].

 ``` swift
 public func describeGlobalNetworks(input: DescribeGlobalNetworksInput, completion: @escaping (ClientRuntime.SdkResult<DescribeGlobalNetworksOutputResponse, DescribeGlobalNetworksOutputError>) -> Void)